Hezbollah confirms a 7th top commander was killed in Israeli strikes in recent days

 Hezbollah had earlier confirmed that Ali Karaki, another senior commander, died in Friday's strike that killed Nasrallah.
 The Israeli military said earlier that Karaki was killed in the airstrike, which targeted an underground compound in Beirut where Nasrallah and other senior Hezbollah figures were meeting.

-Israel said at least 20 other Hezbollah militants were killed in the strike, including two close associates of Nasrallah, one of whom was in charge of his security detail.
+Israel says at least 20 other Hezbollah militants were killed in the strike, including two close associates of Nasrallah, one of whom was in charge of his security detail.

+Meanwhile, Israeli warplanes and drones carried out deadly strikes across Lebanon on Sunday.
+The Lebanese health ministry said two consecutive strikes near the southern city of Sidon, about 45 kilometers (28 miles) south of Beirut, killed at least 24 people.
+Separately, Israeli strikes in the northern province of Baalbek Hermel, 21 people were killed and at least 47 injured.

+The Israeli military said it carried out another targeted strike on Beirut on Sunday, but did not immediately provide details.

+Lebanese media reported dozens of strikes in the central, eastern and western Bekaa, the south, besides strikes in Beirut.
+The strikes have targeted buildings where civilians were living.
+In one strike in the southern Sidon district, one strike killed 24 people and injured 29, according to the health ministry.
+The death toll was expected to rise.

+In a widely circulated video of the strike verified by The Associated Press, the building in a neighborhood in Sidon swayed before collapsing as neighbors filmed the strike.
+On one TV station, the broadcaster called on viewers to pray for a family caught under the rubble, posting their pictures, as rescuers failed to reach them.
+The Lebanese health ministry reported Sunday that at least 14 medics were killed in two days in the south.

-Wreckage from the strike was still smoldering more than two days later.
-On Sunday, Associated Press journalists saw smoke over the rubble as people flocked to the site, some to check on what's left of their homes and others to pay respects, pray or simply to see the destruction.
+Meanwhile, wreckage from the strike on Friday that killed Nasrallah was still smoldering more than two days later.
+AP journalists saw smoke over the rubble as people flocked to the site, some to check on what's left of their homes and others to pay respects, pray or simply to see the destruction.

+Also on Sunday, the Israeli military said dozens of aircraft struck Houthi targets in Yemen in response to a recent attack on Israel.
+The military said it targeted power plants and sea port facilities in the city of Hodeida.

+The Houthis launched a ballistic missile attack on Ben Gurion airport on Saturday when Prime Minister Benjamin Netanyahu was arriving.
+The Houthi media office said the Israelis strikes hit the Hodeida and Rass Issa ports along with two power plants in Hodeida city, which is a stronghold for the Iranian-backed rebels.

+“I think people are safer without him walking around,” Kirby said of Nasrallah.
+“But they will try to recover.
+We’re watching to see what they do to try to fill this leadership vacuum.
+It’s going to be tough. … Much of their command structure has now been wiped out.”

+Kirby, who spoke during an appearance on CNN’s “State of the Union,” sidestepped questions about whether the Biden administration agrees with how the Israelis are targeting Hezbollah leaders.
+The White House continues to call on Israel and Hezbollah to agree to a 21-day temporary cease-fire that was floated by the U.S., France and other countries last week as world leaders gathered for the U.N.
+General Assembly.

-Hezbollah has also been targeted by a sophisticated attack on its pagers and walkie-talkies that was widely blamed on Israel.
+Earlier this month, Hezbollah was also targeted by a sophisticated attack on its pagers and walkie-talkies that was widely blamed on Israel.
 A wave of Israeli airstrikes across large parts of Lebanon has killed at least 1,030 people — including 156 women and 87 children — in less than two weeks, according to Lebanon's Health Ministry.

 Hundreds of thousands of people have been driven from their homes in Lebanon by the latest strikes.
 The government estimates that around 250,000 are in shelters, with three to four times as many staying with friends or relatives, or camping out on the streets, Environment Minister Nasser Yassin told the AP.